zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

  Well, we’re not talking about dog collars here.
 We’ re talking about religious collars, which are usually pieces of white material  – stiff, thick, white material that goes around the neck of a religious leader, a Chris tian religious leader.
 Many ministers often wear a black shirt with this white collar that goes around the neck.
 Mary says, “What about that man in robes over there ?”
 A “robe” (robe) is something you wear over your body, that is very lon g.
 It’s almost like a very large dress.
 It could be worn by a man or a woman.

-Alexei says that the man that Mary is pointing at i s probably a lama or a guru.
+Alexei says that the man that Mary is pointing at is probably a lama or a guru.
 A “lama” (lama) is a Tibetan or Buddhist monk, or a t itle for a religious leader of Buddhism.
 You can think perhaps of the Dalai Lama, from Tibet.
 A “guru” (guru) is a spiritual teacher usually associated with Hind uism or Buddhism, or possibly a leader in the “Sikh” (Sikh) religion.
-Alexei says t he man that Mary is pointing at is probably a lama or a guru.
+Alexei says the man that Mary is pointing at is probably a lama or a guru.

 He says, “He’s definitely not an imam, but I’m not entirely sure how I would address him.”
 An “imam” (imam) is a Muslim religiou s leader, a leader of a group that believes in Islam (Islam).
 Alexei says he’s “n ot entirely sure,” meaning he’s not exactly sure, “how I would address him.”
 “To ad dress” (address) someone is to speak to someone in a particular way, especially  using some sort of title, some sort of name for that person.